CS3103-proj-mosaicit/MosaicIT/mysql/README.md

-# To cralw image with keywords
+# To crawl image with keywords
 1. Modify keywords.txt
 ```
 some